 Yeah, I think some studies have said it’s up to 95%.

 Nick Davies 03:42

-And if we’re not aware of those thoughts that are going in, that are loaded into our mind every day, then we can’t do anything about them.
-And I think for me the MindScan is so powerful because that’s what it does, it allows us to stop thinking about our thinking and understand what we tend to do or what are our go-tos, how does it show up for us.
-And then from that place, then we can start to move forward, as you said, to adjust it to what we actually want.
+If we’re not aware of those thoughts that are going in, that are loaded into our mind every day, then we can’t do anything about them.
+I think for me the MindScan is so powerful because that’s what it does.
+It allows us to stop thinking about our thinking and understand what we tend to do or what are our go-tos, how does it show up for us.
+From that place, we can start to move forward, as you said, to adjust it to what we actually want.

 Chris Ippolito 04:10